 What Is a Smart City?

 New York City is offering a variety of services to residents and visitors through LinkNYC kiosks.
 Here you can check an online map to get directions to your destination, connect to free and fast Wi-Fi, make video calls, charge your smartphone, and even contact 9-1-1 if necessary.
-Large, 55-inch display screens on both sides of the kiosk are used to show advertisements or broadcast public service announcements.
+Large, 55-inch display screens on both sides of the kiosk show advertisements or broadcast public service announcements.